-Click here to return to Table of Contents

-APPLICATION FORM AT TIME OF INQUIRY
+APPLICATION FORM AT TIME OF INQUIRY Name \\\\\ Date\\\\ Phone (H) \\\\\\ E-Mail \\\\\ Occupation Marital Status Date of Birth \\\\\ Name of Parish \\\\\ Religious Education/Faith Enrichment Information 1.
+What is the extent of your formal religious education?
+2. Have you continued educating yourself in the faith?
+Describe: 3.
+Have you participated in Bible Classes, Days of Recollection, SALT or Weekend Retreats?
+Explain: How many?
+When?
+Where?
+Recently?
+4. Do you or have you ever belonged to a Religious Order?
+Explain: 5.
+How are you active in your parish community?
+Describe your activity:

 1. How did you hear of the Secular Franciscan Order?
 2. What draws your interest to St. Francis?
 3. What do you understand the Secular Franciscan Order to be?
 4. What do you expect from the Secular Franciscan Order?
 5. What are you willing to bring to the Secular Franciscan Order?
 6. What are your hobbies, special interests?
 7. Would your family have any objections to you becoming a Franciscan?
-Explain

-8. Can you freely commit your time to become a Franciscan?
+Explain 8.
+Can you freely commit your time to become a Franciscan?
 9. Describe your understanding of "vocation."

-References:
+Refer References:

-Please provide name, address, and phone number of your references.
+Please Please provide name, address, and phone number of your references.

-Pastor and/or Spiritual Director Character Reference
+Pastor and/or Spiritual Director

+Character Reference